Okay, not quite 10 million.

 Not entirely immune to the Westernization of Shenzhen, Shuiwei is also home to a few international restaurants and bars.

 Here you’ll find arguably the best Italian food and tapas in the entire city, while other bars host weekly events such as trivia, open mics and board games nights.

-One of my personal favorite spots in Shuiwei is a tap room where you can sample craft beer from breweries all across China.
+One of my personal favorite spots in Shuiwei is a tap room where you can sample craft beer from breweries all over China.